Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 The code is built with python 3.x (tested with version 3.6.10) and TensorFlow 2.x (tested with version 2.2.0).

-## References
-* Bennedsen, M., Hillebrand, E., & Jensen, S. (2023).
-A neural network approach to the environmental Kuznets curve.
-Energy Economics, 126, Article 106985. [https://doi.org/10.1016/j.eneco.2023.106985](https://doi.org/10.1016/j.eneco.2023.106985).

-## Project status
-Work in progress.

-## Installation
-Not yet available through the Python Package Index (PyPi).

-## Usage
-Save this repository locally (e.g. using Github Desktop), and make sure to have installed all required dependencies.

-The ***Papers*** folder contains the data and source code needed to reproduce all results of the two reference papers.

-The ***Functions*** folder contains custom functions used for data preparation and implementation of the neural network-based panel data methodology:

-* The source code for the static neural network model is available in _Static_NN_model.py_.

-* The source code for the dynamic neural network model is available in _Dyanmic_NN_model.py_.

- * The source code for the path-dependent neural network model is available in _Path_dependent_NN_model.py_.

 ## Example
 Illustrative example.
 Function arguments are further explained in Dynamic_NN_model.py and Static_NN_model.py.